re5et/simp/README.md

     M-x package-install simp

-then somewhere in your init
+- then, somewhere in your init

     (require 'simp)